AkshaySiwal/Restrict_iam_users_to_terminate_only_their_ec2_instances/README.md

-# Restrict iam users to terminate/start/stop/reboot only their ec2 instances
+# Restrict IAM Users to Terminate/Start/Stop/Reboot only their EC2 Instances
 This repo will help you create IAM policies to control users start, stop, reboot, and terminate only instances which a user has launched across all EC2 instances under an account.

 Access to manage Amazon EC2 instances can be controlled using tags.
 You can do this by writing an Identity and Access Management (IAM) policy that grants users permissions to manage EC2 instances that have a specific tag.
 However, if you also give users permissions to create or delete tags, users can manipulate the values of the tags to gain access and manage additional instances.